 Scleroderma can cause disabling symptoms, such as painful swelling of the joints, numbness and pain in the hands and feet, and even pulmonary and digestive difficulties because of scarring or inflammation of the tissues in the lungs and esophagus.

-Some diseases, including systemic scleroderma, are eligible for automatic approval if the illness meets the Social Security Administration's (SSA) listing criteria.
-In other words, if the SSA finds the required criteria in your medical records, it won't even have to consider whether your condition affects your ability to work.
+Some diseases, including systemic scleroderma, are eligible for automatic approval if the illness meets the requirements of one of the Social Security Administration's (SSA) impairment "listings."
+In other words, if the SSA finds the required criteria for the scleroderma listing in your medical records, it won't have to consider how your condition affects your ability to work.

 You have one of the following: